The thought of not being able to answer an interview question is a scary one for many job applicants. It happens more often than you might think.

 Sometimes, you don't know the answer.
 In other cases, you may know, but your brain freezes at the moment.
-Or, interviewers may deliberately try to stump you to reveal how you'll respond to challenging questions.
+Other times, interviewers may deliberately try to stump you to reveal how you'll respond to challenging questions and situations.

-This realization can help stop you from panicking if you can't answer a question well.
-Do take the time to review the most common interview questions employers ask so you will have an idea of what to expect.
+This realization can help keep you from panicking if you can't answer a question well.
+Take the time to review the most common interview questions employers ask so you will have an idea of what to expect.

 Buy Some Time

 You can often buy some time to formulate an answer by rephrasing the question or asking for clarification.
-For example, you might say "Are you looking for an example of how I motivated an underperforming colleague in a team situation?"
+For example, you might say, "Are you looking for an example of how I motivated an underperforming colleague in a team situation?"
 By the time the interviewer answers, something may have come to mind.

 Try to Clarify